Back

 View source

 CareSong Busselton operates a dementia-friendly community singing group at the Senior Citizens Centre in Busselton, Western Australia.
-This initiative is reported to be the only one of its kind in regional Western Australia, according to coordinator David Pilpel.
-The weekly sessions include music and an afternoon tea.
+According to coordinator David Pilpel, this initiative is reported to be the only one of its kind in regional Western Australia.
+The weekly sessions combine music with an afternoon tea.

 A Personal Inspiration

-Pilpel initiated the program in the South West region, inspired by the positive impact music had on his late father, who had advanced dementia.
+The program was initiated in the South West region by David Pilpel, who was inspired by the positive impact music had on his late father, who had advanced dementia.

-The singing group also provides benefits for family carers, offering opportunities for socialization and mutual support, as well as allowing them to observe their loved ones engaging happily in the activity.
+The singing group also provides benefits for family carers, offering opportunities for socialization and mutual support.
+It allows carers to observe their loved ones engaging happily in the activity, which can be a source of comfort and respite.